-OBSERVATION SIGN-OFF SHEET UNIT 207 DEVELOP AND MAINTAIN YOUR EFFECTIVENESS AT WORK (CHB12)
+OBSERVATION SIGN-OFF SHEET UNIT 207 DEVELOP AND MAINTAIN YOUR EFFECTIVENESS AT WORK (CHB12) WHAT YOU MUST DO

 Within your work, you must show your assessor that you can do the following.
-You will be observed a number of times (as a guide, at least one time).
+You will be observed a number of times (as a guide, at least two times).
 Each time you achieve all the points listed, your assessor will tick the circle and enter the date.